You only need a window manager to do your work.

 sway-contrib : grim helper for partial screenshot.

-I won’t discuss their configurations in detail, you can refer to the official documentations.
-Here’s my configuration for Sway and Labwc: waylabrc.
+We won’t discuss their configurations in detail, you can refer to the official documentations.
 Instead, I will show you some basic ideas about how I use them.

 workspaces, and Super + Shift + ... to move windows into them.
 Then I use apps